open-contracting/standard-development-handbook/docs/standard/contributing/examples.rst

       Put the sample data in `GitHub Gist <https://gist.github.com/>`__ or in a subfolder of the `Examples folder <https://drive.google.com/drive/folders/1gx7UU1xdVshOiBUXFupnOb7GSzuEpPVW>`__, and link to it from the document.

 #.
 Update the GitHub issue and solicit a first review, then address any feedback
 #.
-Update the GitHub issue and solicial a final review from  James, then address any feedback
+Update the GitHub issue and solicit a final review from  James, then address any feedback
 #.
 Create a branch on the `standard repository <https://github.com/open-contracting/standard>`__ and add:

    -  A Markdown file containing the narrative